 Systems approaches to optimising the outturn performance of buildings and other complex mechanical and electrical systems.
+Identification of the implications for infrastructure of moving to a net zero carbon economy.
 Understanding the onset of unsustainable development and how this might be best included in risk assessments particularly for large complex systems such as cities.

 Previously Chief Scientist and Policy Director in DOE, DETR and DTLR and until 2005 Chief Scientific Adviser to the Office of the Deputy Prime Minister.
 Responsibilities included UK Climate Change policy including the Intergovernmental panel on Climate Change, the Framework Convention and its Kyoto Protocol, the UK's first National Air Quality Strategy; policy on the safe release of genetically modified organisms and chemicals into the environment, and policy on the disposal of radioactive and other wastes.
 Council Member of the NERC from 1988 to 2001.
 Head of the Mechanical and Electrical Engineering Division Building Research Establishment in 1978, including projects such as the BRE low energy office.

 Joined Imperial as BP/Royal Academy of Engineering Professor in Engineering for Sustainable Development in 2002.
 Convened the BP Advanced Energy in Buildings Programme on the Imperial campus, which looked at the technologies that will determine building energy consumption thirty years from now.
-Co-director BP Urban Energy Systems project .
+Co-director BP Urban Energy Project.

-He has been a Member of the Gas & Electricity Markets Authority (Ofgem) since 2009.
+He served on the Commission for Environmental Markets and Economic Performance.
+Board Member EC Joint Research Centre (to 2011).
+He was a Member of the Gas & Electricity Markets Authority (Ofgem) from 2009 - 2016.
 President Chartered Institution of Building Services 2012, and UK Delegate to REHVA.
 He is a Professorial Associate at SOAS.